celikgumusdag/Mizu-Gauge-Automation/README.md

 #### Env

-This package include properties of Gauge project such as gauge report directory, overwrite existing report, screenshot on failure, log directory etc.
+This package include properties of Gauge project such as gauge report directory, overwrite existing report, screenshot on failure, log directory, selected browser etc.

 #### Helpers

 This package include critical classes for the automation such as DriverFactory.cs

-In Driver.cs, project bringing the setting about Webdriver and implement it.
+In DriverFactory.cs, project bringing the setting about Webdriver and implement it.

-This settings are Browser type and options about the browser.
+This settings are Browser type and options about the browser.(capabilities)

+For example you can change the value of "Browser" in environment value as chrome, firefox or ie.

 #### Specs